 What is BPA and can it hurt my child?

-Question: I’ve heard of “BPA” in the health news lately.
+Question: I’ve heard of “BPA” when it comes to children's plastic bottles and other items.
 What is BPA and how can it affect me and my children?

 Answer: Bisphenol A (BPA) is a chemical used to strengthen plastic materials.
 Plastics with BPA are known as polycarbonate plastics.
 These plastics are widely used and can be found in food and liquid containers, safety equipment and even compact discs.
 BPA is also found in epoxy resins used to coat metal products.
 These resin linings prevent cans from rusting.
 BPA is strong and durable, but repeated exposure to high temperatures may cause it to break down.
 Although only trace amounts of BPA may be released under such circumstances, the dose that might affect humans is still controversial and under much scrutiny.